 The underlying premise of the LINCS program is that disrupting any one of the many steps of a given biological process will cause related changes in the molecular and cellular characteristics, behavior, and/or function of the cell – also known as the cellular phenotype.
 A cellular phenotype is, in turn, intended to reflect signatures derived for comparable assays of clinical states.
 Observing how and when a cell’s phenotype is altered by specific stressors can provide clues about the underlying mechanisms involved in perturbation and ultimately disease.

-LINCS data will be made openly available as a community resource that can be easily scaled up and augmented to address a broad range of basic research questions and to facilitate the identification of biological targets for new disease therapies.
+LINCS data are openly available as a community resource for researchers to address a broad range of basic research questions and to facilitate the identification of biological targets for new disease therapies.

-The LINCS program is being implemented in two parts.
+The LINCS program was implemented in two parts.

-The pilot began in FY 2010 and focused on the following activities:
+The pilot phase took place from FYs 2010-2013 and focused on the following activities:

-- Creation of a database, common data standards and public user interface for accessing the data
+- Creation of a database, common data standards, and a public user interface for accessing the data.

-The continuation of the program in a focused direction began in FY 2014 and builds upon what was learned from the pilot.
-This part of the program consists primarily of LINCS Data and Signature Analysis Centers.
-Vist the LINCS Funded Research page to learn more about the sites chosen as Data and Signature Analysis Centers.
-The Centers will focus on the following activities:
+The current phase of the program began in FY 2014 and builds on what was learned from the pilot.
+This phase of the program consists primarily of LINCS Data and Signature Generation Centers.
+The Centers carry out the following activities:

-Phase 2 will also synergize with the efforts of the NIH Big Data to Knowledge (BD2K) program through a BD2K-LINCS-Perturbation Data Coordination and Integration Center (DCIC) at the Icahn School of Medicine at Mount Sinai.
+The current phase of the LINCS program also works in synergy with the NIH Big Data to Knowledge (BD2K) program through a BD2K-LINCS-Perturbation Data Coordination and Integration Center (DCIC) at the Icahn School of Medicine at Mount Sinai.
 Read a description of the DCIC project on the NIH Common Fund's BD2K Funded Research page.